lubuntu-team/manual/source/1/1.3/installation.rst

 .. image:: live_session.png

 You will be taken to the Lubuntu installer Welcome screen.
 You can change the installer language in the :guilabel:`Language` drop down box.
-After selecting the language the guilabel:`Next` button will move you on to the next task.
+After selecting the language the :guilabel:`Next` button will move you on to the next task.

 .. image:: welcome_installer.png